reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 ##### Refs

 We use the `ref` attribute to assign a name to a child component and `this.refs` to reference the component.
-We can call `getDOMNode()` on a component to get the native browser DOM element.
+We can call the `value` attribute to get the native browser DOM element's value.

 ##### Callbacks as props